Virginia Botanical Associates – The Flora of Virginia Project

 Oregon State University

-Over 1,700 woody landscape plants, includes a Woody Plant Identification System, searchable by characteristics such as leaf margin, fruit shape, and flower color.
-Great for landscape design ideas as well as identifying existing plants.
+This site has over 1,700 woody landscape plants, includes a Woody Plant Identification System, and is searchable by characteristics such as leaf margin, fruit shape, and flower color.
+It is great for landscape design ideas as well as identifying existing plants.
+Use the tabs at the top to move around the site.

 Lady Bird Johnson Wildflower Center